 Armed forces of the Soviet Union supported by four other East European Communist allies invaded Czechoslovakia Wednesday, August 21.

-Armed forces of the Soviet Union supported by four other East European Communist allies invaded Czechoslovakia Wednesday, August 21.
+Background: Armed forces of the Soviet Union supported by four other East European Communist allies invaded Czechoslovakia Wednesday, August 21.
 The first indications of the invasion were from Radio Prague when it announced Soviet troops were crossing the Czech frontier.
 At first there was little resistance from the Czechs and Radio Prague made pleas for citizens to report to their jobs and not to resist.
 Despite the pleas, reports of machinegun fire in downtown Prague were reported late Wednesday.

 The Soviet news agency Tass said that several unidentified Czech officials had asked the Soviet Union for urgent assistance against the threat to hard-line communist doctrine in that reform-minded country.